K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Related Work

-Recent advances have started to address the need for uncertainty quantification.
-Wei et al.~\cite{wei2023contact} employed sparse \acp{gp} to jointly estimate the mean and uncertainty of residual torques, and integrated this information within an \ac{adkf} observer.
-While this approach can adapt the Kalman gain based on the data-driven uncertainty, it accounts only for epistemic uncertainty (due to data sparsity), not for aleatoric uncertainty (due to inherent variability in the data).
-In addition, sparse-\ac{gp}-based methods, though computationally efficient relative to full \acp{gp}, may still fall short of real-time requirements in high-dimensional or high-frequency robot control.
+Recent advances incorporate uncertainty quantification within \ac{akf} frameworks.
+Wei et al.~\cite{wei2023contact} employed sparse \acp{gp} to jointly estimate the mean and uncertainty of residual torques, integrating these into an \ac{adkf} observer---an \ac{akf} specialization for disturbance estimation.
+While this adapts the Kalman gain from data-driven uncertainty, it captures only epistemic uncertainty (due to data sparsity) and an assumed observation noise, ignoring the state-dependent (heteroscedastic) variance that strongly affects the estimates given the highly nonlinear residual torques.
+Moreover, sparse-\ac{gp}-based methods, though computationally efficient relative to full \acp{gp}, may still fall short of real-time requirements in high-dimensional or high-frequency robot control.
+Kim et al.~\cite{kim2026task} proposed a Bayesian-augmented interacting-multiple-model disturbance Kalman filter for contact force estimation, where a Bayesian neural network compensates residual dynamics and its predictive variance serves as state-dependent process noise to handle varying external force dynamics.

-In this paper, we propose a promising alternative for residual torque modeling through the use of \ac{kmp}, a probabilistic kernel-based model originally developed for imitation learning \cite{huang2019kernelized}. \ac{kmp} provides an expressive and flexible framework for system identification, enabling the joint learning of both the expected value (mean) and the heteroscedastic, input-dependent variability (variance) of residual dynamics.
-Unlike \ac{gp}, which primarily quantify epistemic uncertainty, \ac{kmp} naturally models both epistemic and aleatoric uncertainties by combining its kernel-based formalism with \ac{gmr} initialization. \ac{kmp} has shown success in imitation learning \cite{silverio2019uncertainty, winter2024state}, human-robot collaboration \cite{qian2025hierarchical}, and obstacle avoidance \cite{xiao2024kmp}.
-Yet, to our knowledge, its capability for simultaneous variance modeling and adaptability has not been utilized for system identification or force observer design.
-This dual ability to capture both types of uncertainty makes \ac{kmp} a compelling foundation for robust, and reliable sensorless force estimation.
+We therefore adopt \ac{kmp} to model residual torques.
+Unlike \ac{gp} predictive variance, which serves primarily as a model-confidence proxy under common noise assumptions, \ac{kmp} provides a state-dependent predictive variance that we use as a heteroscedastic confidence term in the filter, without decomposing it into epistemic and aleatoric components. \ac{kmp} has shown success in imitation learning~\cite{silverio2019uncertainty, winter2024state}, human-robot collaboration~\cite{qian2025hierarchical}, and obstacle avoidance~\cite{xiao2024kmp}, yet to the best of our knowledge, its simultaneous variance modeling and adaptability have not been utilized for system identification or force observer design.
+This dual uncertainty coverage makes \ac{kmp} a compelling foundation for robust and reliable sensorless force estimation.